MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 To create tasks, you neeed to add tasks, as well as summary tasks, after which you need to assign the task before you add task duration.

 ### Add tasks and summary tasks
-Complete the following steps to add and promote tasks.
+To add a task, complete the following steps.

 1. Go to **Projects** and open the project to which you want to add tasks.
 2. Select **Add new task**.
 Name the task, and then press **Enter**.